-In 2002, Kate was invited to present a singing workshop for one of the UK's most successful performing arts schools, the Jayne A Coleman Academy of Dance in Crowthorne; this grew into a successful partnership producing many award-winning competitive performers, (see photos below).
-At JACAD, Kate produced all the vocal arrangements for their shows, from challenging contrapuntal Elsa's to adorable unison Munchkins!
+Dance has also been an important part of Kate's life as a performer and, subsequently, as a teacher; she trained at the Susan Handy School of Dance in the Cecchetti Method and in RAD with the Julie Baugh School of Ballet as well as taking modern and tap dance lessons at Redroofs Theatre School.
+Kate was invited to present a singing workshop for one of the UK's most successful performing arts schools, the Jayne A Coleman Academy of Dance in Crowthorne; this grew into a successful fourteen-year partnership producing many award-winning numbers, (see photos below).
+Kate produced all the vocal arrangements for the JACAD shows - from challenging contrapuntal Elsa's to adorable unison Munchkins!

 Kate's alumni include professional West End, International and National touring singers, Film & T.V.
 Actors, Jazz singers, Recitalists, Business Speakers, Pop Choir Directors, Choral singers and Operatic Society Members.